We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

-Minnis emphasizes that no one shoe will work perfectly for everyone with plantar fasciitis.
-“Shoes are very personal,” he says.
+Of course, no shoe will work perfectly for everyone.
+“Shoes are very personal,” said Dr. Gregory Minnis.
 “Everyone’s foot is shaped differently and moves a little differently.
 At the end of the day, the shoe that is best is the one you can comfortably walk in.”

 Pricing guide